 - When what the users say they do and what they actually do are not the same

-From observing the users’ building process and listening to their explanations of why they built their “perfect world” software or product, you learn a lot of the things you wouldn’t through a mere interview with the users.
-Designers create more innovative concepts and ideas when working within a co-design environment than they do when creating ideas on their own.
+Observing the users’ process and listening to their explanations of why they built their “perfect world” software or product can reveal helpful insights not typically available through a typical interview with the users.
+Participatory design’s inclusive approach helps designers create more innovative concepts and ideas than they do when creating ideas on their own.